 |Hochheimer, Camille J.

 Hello!
-I’m Camille Hochheimer.
+I’m Camille.
 I completed my undergraduate degree at UVA, where I majored in Spanish and minored in Math.
-At VCU, I am a Research Assistant for the Department of Family Medicine and Population Health where I’m involved in a variety of research from opioid addiction to cancer screening.
-My own research focuses on modeling patterns of survey dropouts.
-In my free time, you can often find me upside-down at yoga or playing with my hedgehog Hank.
+At VCU, I am a Research Assistant for the Department of Family Medicine and Population Health where I’m involved in a variety of research from opioid prescribing patterns to medical guideline adherence.
+My personal research focuses on modeling patterns of survey dropout.
+In my free time, you can often find me upside-down at yoga or tending to my growing plant collection.

 |Johns, Alicia M.